-"Very High Fire Hazard Severity Zone" (VHFHSZ) ADU Regulations
+Very High Fire Hazard Severity Zone (VHFHSZ) and S-9 Overlay Zone ADU Regulations

-State law allows for cities to enact laws in order to protect health, safety, and welfare of their residents.
+State law allows for cities to enact laws to protect health, safety, and welfare of their residents.
 Further, the new State ADU laws permit local agencies to regulate ADUs based on "the adequacy of water and sewer service, and the impacts of traffic flow and public safety."
 (Gov. Code §65852.2 subd. (a)(1)(A)).

-Recognizing this concern, the City Council in 2017 adopted the S-9 Fire Safety Protection Combining Zone Map Overlay ("Overlay Zone") within which new Category Two ADUs are prohibited.
-The S-9 Overlay Zone was created to identify areas where the street pavement width is less than 20 feet and/or a cul-de-sac length is over 600 feet; and where the area is located, in whole or part, in a "Very High Fire Hazard Severity Zone," as designated by the California Department of Forestry and Fire Protection (CAL FIRE)2.
-The Overlay Zone was mapped according to the following criteria:
+Recognizing the risk to public health, safety, and welfare in areas susceptible to wildfires, the City Council adopted the S-9 Fire Safety Protection Combining Zone Map Overlay ("Overlay Zone") in 2017.
+The S-9 Overlay Zone was created to identify areas where the street pavement width is less than 20 feet and/or a cul-de-sac length is over 600 feet; and where the area is located, in whole or part, in a VHFHSZ.
+The S-9 Overlay Zone was mapped according to the following criteria:

 - Areas accessed by streets with a pavement width of less than 20 feet.
 Oakland Fire Code (OMC Chapter 15.12) states that: "Fire apparatus access roads shall be all weather roads with a minimum width of 20 feet..." - Areas accessed by cul-de-sacs (blind streets) with a length over 600 feet.
-OMC Section 16.16.025(D) states: "Blind streets shall not be over 600 feet in length unless it includes means of a secondary access...;" and - Areas designated by CAL FIRE as a "Very High Fire Hazard Severity Zone".
+OMC Section 16.16.025(D) states: "Blind streets shall not be over 600 feet in length unless it includes means of a secondary access...;" and - Areas designated by CAL FIRE as a VHFHSZ.

-The purpose of this Fire Safety Protection Overlay Zone was to protect the public health, safety and welfare of Oakland residents by limiting ADUs in areas susceptible to fires and limited accessibility.
-However, as each season passes, California's fire risk appears to grow, especially as a result of climate change with higher temperatures and an increase in drought conditions.
-Based on evolving data from recent wildfires (such as the Camp Fire in Paradise, CA), the recently completed Oakland Local Hazard Mitigation Plan, Vegetation Management Plan, and Zonehaven scenario software analysis for evacuation routes being developed with the expertise of the Oakland Fire Department (OFD) and Oakland Department of Transportation (OAKDOT), Staff recommends that the City prohibit all new ADUs and JADUs in the entire VHFHSZ, as designated by the State of California.
-This can be achieved through expanding the mapped area of the S-9 Overlay Zone to include the entire VHFHSZ, consistent with the base proposal described in this staff report; or alternatively, through the replacement of the S-9 Overlay with references in the Planning Code to the boundary of the VHFHSZ as may be amended by CAL FIRE over time.
-The pros and cons of each approach are discussed below.
+The purpose of adopting this Fire Safety Protection Overlay Zone was to help protect the public health, safety, and welfare of Oakland residents by limiting ADUs in areas that are susceptible to wildfires and have limited accessibility.
+And as each season passes, California's fire risk appears to grow due to rising temperature and extended droughts attributed to overall climate change.
+Based on evolving data from recent wildfires such as the Camp Fire in 2018 in Paradise, CA and the recent Dixie and Caldor Fires, the recently completed Oakland Local Hazard Mitigation Plan, Vegetation Management Plan, and Zonehaven scenario software analysis for evacuation routes being developed with the expertise of the Oakland Fire Department (OFD), the City Administrator's office, and the Oakland Department of Transportation (OAKDOT), staff originally recommended that the City prohibit all new ADUs and JADUs in the entire VHFHSZ as designated by the State of California and shown in Attachment C\.